Kindergarten Homeschool Curriculum 2026–2027

 Each SHD unit study is a printable PDF with beautiful illustrations, anatomy posters, life cycle cards, nature journal pages, 3-part Montessori cards, and book lists.
 They slot directly into the Science block and tie seamlessly to thematic units.
 Here's the full assignment:

-• 🌿 Jun–Jul: Physics in Nature, ABCs of STEM
+• 🌿 Jun–Jul: Physics in Nature, ABCs of STEM, June Bug Bundle

 • 🌊 Aug: Beach Unit Study, Firefly Unit Bundle

-• 🍂 Sep–Oct: Forest Animal Homes, Squirrel Mini Study, Wild Turkey
+• 🍂 Sep–Oct: Squirrel Mini Study, Weather Bundle (Fall)

-• ❄️ Nov–Dec: Winter Birds, Solar System Unit Study
+• ❄️ Nov–Dec: Wild Turkey Unit Study, Solar System Unit Study, Weather Bundle (Winter)

-• 🌱 Mar: Garden Snail, Eastern Cottontail, Human Heart Mini Study
+• 🌱 Mar: Forest Animal Homes, Eastern Cottontail, Garden Snail Mini Study

-• 🌸 Apr: Pink Moon Nature Study, Frog & Toad Mini Study
+• 🌸 Apr–May: Pink Moon Nature Study, Frog & Toad Mini Study, Weather Bundle (Spring)

 🌿 Vegan & Earth Values — Woven Throughout